Waiting List Policies

 - Roommate—share the same bedroom

 Single students are responsible for finding their roommate(s) if desired.
-The Leasing and Relocation Office does not assign roommates but will screen all potential roommates to make sure that they are eligible to live in campus housing.
+Housing and Relocation Services does not assign roommates but will screen all potential roommates to make sure that they are eligible to live in campus housing and will work with you through the process to get them moved in.

 * DTS reserves the right to alter these policies without notice under exceptional situations.